Activity #258: Fly solo

 * Note about Benadryl: I talked to the doctor about the appropriate Benadryl dosage in advance.
 This was really useful when baby was CLEARLY tired but couldn’t quite fall asleep because I was holding her instead of being in her crib.
 We held off using it as long as possible.
 Be sure that you test the Benadryl at bedtime before the trip.
 In 10% of babies they don’t fall asleep - they get really hyper!
 You don’t want to find this out on the plane that your baby has had a bad reaction and is shrieking from being over-tired and strung out.
 If you give it to baby at home and they go to sleep, then you should be fine on the plane.
 If you give it to them and they’re up for the next 6 hours, you probably don’t want to use it in flight.

-Most domestic US airlines no longer let you pre-board with children so get ready to board with the masses.
-Southwest stills let you pre-board.
+Many domestic US airlines no longer let you pre-board with children so get ready to board with the masses.

 For baby’s comfort: Remember to breastfeed or give them a bottle/pacifier during take off and landing to help with pressure in the ears.
 For take off I would suggest waiting until you are actually zooming down the runway to start since there can be long waits in taxiing before take off (and I heard about a woman who gave baby a bottle and baby had finished it long before take-off).
 For landing I found that it is really the last part that needs the sucking - 10,000 feet or the “final descent”.